If God has already chosen His elect unto salvation, then why preach the gospel?

 According to free will theology, Christ has already done His part, and yet no one is really redeemed (only "potentially" redeemed).
 According to free will theology the "deciding factor" that makes it all real is man's "free will" to chose to believe, and there is not a verse of Scripture in the entire Bible that teaches this, but rather the exact opposite - That GOD does the electing, not man.
 And GOD gives the faith to believe, not man.
 And it is GOD who gives the new birth, and not the will of the flesh nor the will of man.

 I want to emphasize again that I do not believe "free willers" are lost and on their way to hell just because they believe that they "made the decision that determined their own destiny".
-I think they are completely WRONG, but I do believe they are therefore not redeemed children of God.
+I think they are completely WRONG, but I do NOT believe they are therefore not or cannot be among the redeemed children of God.

 I believe that all of us are going to be very surprised and humbled in that coming day when we stand before Him and realize just how much we got wrong and how much we fought against His revealed truth.
 It is all part of His eternal purpose for Him "to stain the pride of all glory" Isaiah 23:9 God bless.